In this page you can find some informations on the KVIrc translations status. To see if your language is supported, please look at the list below.

-If you're in doubt about some translation, you could take a look at how similar sentences have been translated in the KDE *.po files, or in other softwares.
-If you need some further help, contact us on our mailing list or on irc (irc://irc.freenode.net/#KVIrc).
+If you're in doubt about some translation, you could take a look at how similar sentences have been translated in the KDE *.po files, or in other software.
+If you need some further help, contact us on our mailing list or on IRC (irc://irc.freenode.net/#KVIrc).

 Since many of the modules have their own translation files then the procedure above may be repeated for the po/modules/*/ subdirectories.

 Anyway you are not forced to translate all the files at once: a partial translation will work anyway.